$2$-representation infinite algebras from non-abelian subgroups of $\operatorname{SL}_3$. Part II: Central extensions and exceptionals: Introduction

 Since these results require some computations, we also discuss how the McKay quiver can be computed with standard methods in GAP.
-We then explain that the problem of finding a $3$-preprojective grading on $Q_G$ is an instance of an exact cover problem.
+We explain that the problem of finding a $3$-preprojective cut on $Q_G$ is an instance of an exact cover problem.
 This is a classical NP-complete problem, but our instances are small enough to be solved algorithmically.
 However, we provide explicit quivers and cuts in all cases which can and have been verified by hand.
 For the readers convenience, we indicate both how to check the cuts by hand, and how one would solve the problem on the computer.

 We conclude with combining the relevant results from \cite{DramburgGasanova, DramburgGasanova3} and the current paper.
-This provides the classification of finite subgroups $G \leq \SL_3(\Bbbk)$ for which $R \ast G$ admits a $3$-preprojective grading.
+This provides the classification of finite subgroups $G \leq \SL_3(\Bbbk)$ for which $R \ast G$ admits a $3$-preprojective cut.
 The classification can be stated as follows, using the types as established in \cite{YauYu}.

 \begin{Theo*}[\Cref{Theo: All classification}] Let $G \leq \SL_3(\Bbbk)$ be a finite group.
-Then $R \ast G \simeq_M \Bbbk Q_G/I$ admits a $3$-preprojective structure if and only if the group $G$ satisfies one of the following conditions. \begin{itemize} \item $G$ is of type (A), $G \not \simeq C_2 \times C_2$, and its embedding does not factor through $\SL_2(\Bbbk)$. \item $G$ is of type (B), its defining representation is not self-dual, and it is not isomorphic to a finite subgroup of $\SL_2(\Bbbk)$. \item $G$ is of type (C) or (D) and has order divisible by $9$. \item $G$ is an exceptional subgroup and not of type (H) or type (I). \end{itemize} \end{Theo*}
+Then $R \ast G \simeq_M \Bbbk Q_G/I$ admits a $3$-preprojective cut if and only if the group $G$ satisfies one of the following conditions. \begin{itemize} \item $G$ is of type (A), $G \not \simeq C_2 \times C_2$, and its embedding does not factor through $\SL_2(\Bbbk)$. \item $G$ is of type (B), its defining representation is not self-dual, and it is not isomorphic to a finite subgroup of $\SL_2(\Bbbk)$. \item $G$ is of type (C) or (D) and has order divisible by $9$. \item $G$ is an exceptional subgroup and not of type (H) or type (I). \end{itemize} \end{Theo*}

-We mention as well that in almost all cases when $R \ast G \simeq_M \Bbbk Q_G/I$ does not admit a $3$-preprojective grading, this is witnessed by a loop in the McKay quiver.
-However, there is \emph{one} case where the quiver has no loops, yet $R \ast G \simeq_M \Bbbk Q_G/I$ fails to admit a $3$-preprojective grading.
-A similar phrasing about lengths of shortest cycles in $Q_G$ is not possible either as witnessed by abelian groups for which $R \ast G \simeq_M \Bbbk Q_G/I$ admits a $3$-preprojective grading but the quiver $Q_G$ contains $2$-cycles.
-It therefore seems to be an artifact of dimension $3$ that the existence of $3$-preprojective gradings often can be seen from the length of cycles in $Q_G$.
+We mention as well that in almost all cases when $R \ast G \simeq_M \Bbbk Q_G/I$ does not admit a $3$-preprojective cut, this is witnessed by a loop in the McKay quiver.
+However, there is \emph{one} case where the quiver has no loops, yet $R \ast G \simeq_M \Bbbk Q_G/I$ fails to admit a $3$-preprojective cut.
+A similar phrasing about lengths of shortest cycles in $Q_G$ is not possible either as witnessed by abelian groups for which $R \ast G \simeq_M \Bbbk Q_G/I$ admits a $3$-preprojective cut but the quiver $Q_G$ contains $2$-cycles.
+It therefore seems to be an artifact of dimension $3$ that the existence of $3$-preprojective cuts often can be seen from the length of cycles in $Q_G$.